nram-solace/nram-solace-tools/docs/move-messages.md

 # Move or Copy Messages

- Copy/Move messages between Solace Queues
+[move-queue-msgs.py](/scripts/move-queue-msgs.py): This script can be used to copy / move messages between Queues in the same VPN.

  Use --copy-only to copy messages (leave messages in source queue) Default is to move messages (delete from source queue)
-## Note:

 -  Max Page size is 100 (SEMP limitation?).
 Can't move more than 100 messages in one run

 # Running